erfanara/rtspFinder/README.md

 - https://github.com/Ullaakut/cameradar

 # How to use?
-- you need at least python 3.9
+- **IMPORTANT: you need at least python 3.9, otherwise please use the branch "py3.8".**

-- first clone the master branch:
+- clone:

 		git clone https://gitlab.com/erfanara/rtsp_finder --depth 1

 		cd rtsp_finder

+  - if you have python3.8 use the py3.8 branch:

+                git clone --branch py3.8 https://gitlab.com/erfanara/rtsp_finder --depth 1

+		cd rtspFinder

 - install the requirements :